gt-sse-center/SoftwareCitationAuditor/README.md

 - Step 2: Check if each tool is cited in the bibliography
 - Step 3: Suggest missing citations for uncited tools

-Each step is designed to produce clean structured JSON output and is handled sequentially via the selected model provider.
+Each step's result is logged and pretty-printed with structured formatting.
+If JSON parsing fails, raw output is shown with a warning.

 ---